This isn’t called the Frugal Farm Girl for anything. We are cheap/frugal with EVERYTHING we do, guys, including our chickens.

-Use golf ball in the nesting box to encourage hens to lay eggs.
-No need to buy a fake egg from a farm store.
-If you like garage sales you’ll find old golf balls that work perfect.
+Use a golf ball in the nesting box to encourage hens to lay eggs—no need to buy a fake egg from a farm store.
+However, if you like garage sales, you’ll find old golf balls that work perfectly.

-Use egg carton for food tray.
-This works perfect for chicks.
-As they get older they will step on it and knock it over but for chicks no need to get a special feeder for the young ones.
+Use an egg carton for a food tray.
+This works perfectly for chicks.
+Of course, as they get older, they will step on it and knock it over, but for chicks no need to get a special feeder for the young ones.

 5 Gallon Buckets

-Try 5 Gallon buckets for nesting boxes- didn’t work so great for us but I know it does for others.
+Try 5 Gallon buckets for nesting boxes- it didn’t work so great for us, but I know it does for others.
 We had ours stacked in a pyramid.
-I didn’t care for it with all the poop all on top of it and the girls didn’t take a liking to it.
-It must work for some because there are plenty of them on Pinterest.
+I didn’t care for it with all the poop all on top of it, and the girls didn’t take a liking to it.
+But, it must work for some because there are plenty of them on Pinterest.